AbstractSDK/abstract/framework/docs/src/3_framework/6_module_types.md

 # Module Types

-Within the Abstract SDK, a _module_ is a contract that **adds functionality** to your Abstract Account.
+As explained in the previous section, a _module_ is a smart-contract that **extends an Account's functionality**.
 You can explore all the available modules on the modules tab of your Account through the <a href="https://app.abstract.money/" target="_blank">web-app</a>.